Hendy/umbraco-look/README.md

 	Not = new LookTag("colour:white"),

 	// must have all these tags
-	HasAll = TagQuery.MakeTags("colour:red", "colour:blue") },
+	HasAll = TagQuery.MakeTags("colour:red", "colour:blue"),

 	// must have at least one of these tags
 	HasAny = TagQuery.MakeTags("color:green", "colour:yellow"),

-	// must have at least one tags from each collection HasAnyAnd= new LookTag[][] {
+	// must have at least one tag from each collection HasAnyAnd= new LookTag[][] {
 		TagQuery.MakeTags("colour:red", "size:large"),
 		TagQuery.MakeTags("colour:red", "size:medium")
-	};
+	},

 	// must not have any of these tags
 	NotAny = TagQuery.MakeTags("colour:black"),